euxn23/euxn23/README.md

 ## Software Engineer

 - Especially in Web Frontend, Node.js and TypeScript.
+- Now I use TypeScript and Go in web backend.
-- I like Linux, especially Arch Linux.
+- I use Arch Linux in WSL and Home Server.
-- I usually use AWS, Cloudflare, Pipedream and etc...
+- I usually use AWS, Cloudflare, Firebase and etc...
-- I had worked using ruby, python and go in the past.
+- I had worked using ruby, python and php in the past.

 ## Career